-Site Thumbnail generation using nodeJS and Puppetteer
+Site Thumbnail generation using nodeJS and Puppeteer

 Step by step on how to generate a site's thumbnail using a headless browser and puppeteer, under nodejs.